European hare: Mating and reproduction

-European hares have a prolonged breeding season which lasts from January to August.
-Females, or does, can be found pregnant in all breeding months and males, or bucks, are fertile all year round except during October and November.
-After this hiatus, the size and activity of the males' testes increase, signalling the start of a new reproductive cycle.
-This continues through December, January and February when the reproductive tract gains back its functionality.
-Matings start before ovulation occurs and the first pregnancies of the year often result in a single foetus, with pregnancy failures being common.
+European hares have a extended breeding season which lasts from January to August.
+During this time, females, or does, are fertile while and males, or bucks, are fertile outside of October and November.
+After a reproductive low in October, the males' testes enlarge and become more active.
+They gain back functionality during December, January and February.
+Matings start before ovulation occurs with the earliest pregnancy usually producing only single foetus, and there are numerous miscarriages.
 Peak reproductive activity occurs in March and April, when all females may be pregnant, the majority with three or more foetuses.

 The mating system of the hare has been described as both polygynous (single males mating with multiple females) and promiscuous.
 Females have six-weekly reproductive cycles and are receptive for only a few hours at a time, making competition among local bucks intense.
 At the height of the breeding season, this phenomenon is known as "March madness", when the normally nocturnal bucks are forced to be active in the daytime.
 In addition to dominant animals subduing subordinates, the female fights off her numerous suitors if she is not ready to mate.
 Fights can be vicious and can leave numerous scars on the ears.
-In these encounters, hares stand upright and attack each other with their paws, a practice known as "boxing", and this activity is usually between a female and a male and not between competing males as was previously believed.
-When a doe is ready to mate, she runs across the countryside, starting a chase that tests the stamina of the following males.
-When only the fittest male remains, the female stops and allows him to copulate.
-Female fertility continues through May, June and July, but testosterone production decreases in males and sexual behaviour becomes less overt.
-Litter sizes decrease as the breeding season draws to a close with no pregnancies occurring after August.
-The testes of males begin to regress and sperm production ends in September.
+In these encounters, hares stand upright and attack each other with their paws, a practice known as "boxing", and this activity is often between a female and a male and not between competing males as was previously believed.
+When the time is right, the doe runs across the countryside, starting a chase that tests the stamina of the following males.
+She stops to mate only when one male remains.
+Female fertility lasts through May, June and July, but testosterone production decreases in males and sexual behaviour becomes less noticeable.
+Litter sizes decrease as the breeding season draws to a close with no females are pregnant after August.
+The testes of males reduce in size at this time and by next month sperm production ends.